-The Spacefarer Union one of the few interstellar civilizations that has no permanent, fixed base at all.
-Instead the Union is made up of thousands of space-borne mobile habitats, including a wide variety of ships, a number of drifts, orbitals, stations, a few shellworlds and maybe a single Dyson Sphere (if rumor is to be believed).
-The Union is very old and widespread and its members are found in almost every part of the Terragen sphere, from the Inner Sphere to the distant Perseus Arm.
+The Spacefarer Union is one of the few interstellar cultures that has no permanent, fixed base at all.
+Instead the Union is made up of thousands of space-borne mobile habitats, including a wide variety of ships, a number of drifts, orbitals, stations, a few shellworlds and a partial Dyson Swarm.
+The Union is very old and widespread and its members are found in almost every part of the Terragen Sphere, from the Inner Sphere to the distant Perseus Arm.
 There is no central government, each member ruling itself.
 Membership is extremely liberal, and so the Union is extremely varied in the range of sophonts and clades it includes.

 The League Era